RoboRally: Victory conditions

 The first robot to touch the final numbered flag is the winner.

 Publication history

 Game designer Richard Garfield designed RoboRally in 1985, but when he first showed it to WotC, they were uninterested.
-After WotC produced Garfield's collectible card game Magic: The Gathering in 1993, they expressed interest in publishing RoboRally, which was released in 1995 with pewter playing tokens designed by Phil Foglio, who also did the artwork for the game.
+After WotC produced Garfield's collectible card game Magic: The Gathering in 1993, they expressed interest in publishing RoboRally, which was released in 1994 with pewter playing tokens designed by Phil Foglio, who also did the artwork for the game.

-Several updates and expansions rapidly followed, including a second edition (1996); Armed and Dangerous (1996); Crash and Burn (1997); Grand Prix (1997); and Radioactive (1999).
+Several updates and expansions rapidly followed, including a second edition (1995); Armed and Dangerous (1995); Crash and Burn (1997); Grand Prix (1997); and Radioactive (1998).

 In 2005, Avalon Hill re-published the game with minor rule revisions and cosmetic changes that included replacing the pewter robots tokens with plastic robots.
 Eleven years later, Avalon Hill re-released the game in 2016 with revised boards and substantial rules changes making the game incompatible with the previous editions.

+In 2023, Renegade Game Studios obtained the rights to a number of games published under the Avalon Hill brand from Wizards of the Coast, among these was Robo Rally.
+The board size went back to the 12x12 inch grids but the rules remain close to the 2016 revision.
+Two expansions, Wet & Wild and Chaos & Carnage, were available close to release.
+A Transformers tie-in game was announced in summer 2023, changing to six distinct Transformers characters and their personalized upgrades and abilities.
+One day later a further expansion, Master Builder, was announced, which was meant to give players the opportunity to customize boards with 6x6" tiles as well as tokens of the most common board elements.